10 Reasons Why You Need Work Experience Before You Graduate

 Clashing with a manager can’t be dealt with the same way as fighting with your parents.
 Tantrums are not respected in the workplace, and are probably not tolerated at many places either.
 Instead, you’ll need a bit of tact and grace.
 Exposing yourself to various kinds of work experience can give you the time and opportunity to develop these professional skills.
 Those shifts you did as a telemarketer or a retail assistant?
 Perfect chances to brush up on holding your tongue and being polite.

 10. Find role models

-The best part of getting experience in your industry?
-Finding like-minded people who are talented, knowledgable and all-around awesome.
+The best part of getting work experience in your industry?
+Finding like-minded people who are talented, knowledgeable and all-around awesome.
 Connecting with others who are passionate about the same things you are can accelerate your learning in niche areas, and can be mentors that you’ll hold onto for life.
 They’re often a little further ahead in the game than you are and so will have a world of knowledge and advice to pass on… if you let them!